ESTHER-OLA/table_assgn/README.md

 (https://www.htmlgoodies.com/html5/advanced-html-table-features/)

-This helpes me while I was brainstorming on how to have an advance html5 table with merged cell.
+This helped me while I was brainstorming on how to have an advance html5 table with merged cell.

 ### Author